galuscakova/DAT130-2026/M2/SQL-3.md

 Give the bars that sell New at the same price as Victoria Bitter is sold at Coogee Bay Hotel.

-### Exercise B3 – Correlated subquery

-Give the names of drinkers who frequent at least two bars.

 ## Part C – Aggregation

 ### Exercise C1 – Simple aggregation